20 Common Triggers of Hip Pain in Women

 Signs That Require Immediate Medical Attention:

-🚨 Severe Hip Pain – If pain prevents walking or bearing weight on the leg, it may indicate a serious injury or joint condition.
+🚨 Severe Hip Pain – If this pain makes you not able to walk or put weight on your leg, it could be from a serious injury or joint problem.

 🚨 Signs of Infection – Symptoms such as: